3 MINS READ

-But if you suffer from a medical condition that causes you physical pain or discomfort, the last thing you want is something that’ll make it worse -- and especially when you are cuddling up on the sofa or trying to get to sleep.
+If you suffer from a medical condition that causes you physical pain or discomfort, the last thing you want is something that’ll make it worse.

 So, can weighted blankets cause pain?

-The truth is this - on their own, weighted blankets aren’t heavy enough to place enough stress on a healthy person’s muscles, joints and bones to cause pain.
+On their own, weighted blankets aren’t heavy enough to cause pain to a healthy person’s muscles, joints, or bones.

 A small number of people have experienced pain wearing a weighted blanket, and we do not discount these experiences.
 We believe them to be 100% genuine.